 One Tank Travels: DeGray Lake Resort State Park

-This state park, which is nestled in the foothills of the Ouachita Mountains, is Arkansas’s only resort state park.
+The state park, which is nestled in the foothills of the Ouachita Mountains, is Arkansas’s only resort state park.
 It is located about eight miles north of Arkadelphia on DeGray Lake, which was formed when the Caddo River was dammed in the 1970s.
-Located on an island and reached by a short causeway, the park also has a lodge if you might want to make a weekend of your stay.

 Bird watching is a big activity here too and you can see a wide range of birds from wading birds to waterfowl.
 The park offers various bird habitats from the mixed pine and hardwood forest of the camping areas to the golf course, field, and marshy coves behind the visitor center.
-The Great Blue Heron is a common sight in the summer.
-Enjoy!
+The Great Blue Heron is a common sight at the park.